Dentures in Denver CO

 If you do lose a tooth, you should get it replaced as soon as possible.
 Missing teeth cause a gradual breakdown of the structure of your dentition, and in time, your other teeth will start to shift out of position.
 When a tooth is decayed and can’t be saved, it should be extracted and replaced.
 Replacement of one or several teeth can be accomplished with implants, but they do not work for everyone.
 Dentures are still the most common choice in tooth replacements, and for good reason.
 Dentures have provided patients with strong, functional replacement teeth for a very long time, and are still the simplest and most economical choice.
 Dentures can restore your ability to eat a wide variety of foods and improve your appearance—as well as your self-confidence.

-Getting fitted for dentures at Dr. Patterson’s office requires a few scheduled visits.
+Getting fitted for dentures at Dr. Patterson’s dental clinic in Denver requires a few scheduled visits.
 First, an exam is performed and X-rays are taken; then Dr. Patterson will determine the extent of the preliminary work that needs to be done.
 If you have teeth that need to be extracted, this will be completed; afterwards, healing time will be necessary before you can get dentures.
 You will have a few appointments for fittings so that Dr. Patterson can design your new dentures.
 You will be able to choose the shade of your dentures.
 The dentist will assist you in this choice, as patients sometimes tend to go for the whitest teeth possible—which is not always the best option, depending upon your complexion.
 During this process, you may receive temporary dentures to wear until your permanent dentures are ready.
 Please feel free to speak with Dr. Patterson about temporary dentures.
 While they are not absolutely necessary, they do provide a cosmetic benefit, and they can assist in the healing process after teeth have been extracted.

 It can take a bit of time to become accustomed to wearing dentures.
 At first, they may feel uncomfortable, or you may experience a gag reflex.
 These annoyances will go away in a short time, and you will be able to eat, speak, and smile normally.
 Soon, you will “forget” that you are wearing dentures.
 If you experience any problems that you feel are impairing your ability to wear your dentures, including pain, soreness, or difficulty with gagging, please contact Dr. Patterson’s office as soon as possible.